Buyer’s Guide for Buffers & Buffer Springs

 "The rifle buffer is too long, and firing a carbine with a rifle buffer in it will cause the buffer tail to strike the end of the tube at higher than designed velocities.
 If you are lucky, the result will be that the carrier key screws shear off.
 If the screws do not shear off in time, the lower receiver will crack at the buffer tube threads," Sweeney notes.
 "Install the proper buffer, and avoid the hassles of a new lower to correct the mistake."

-What Are Some of the Best Buffer Spring Options Available?
+What Are Some of the Best Buffer and Buffer Spring Options Available?

 Exploring the vast array of buffer springs that are available may seem like an uphill climb at times, but we're here to help simplify the process of finding the right buffer spring for your AR-15.